kinivi/tello-gesture-control/README.md

 <img alt="gestures_list" width="80%" src="https://user-images.githubusercontent.com/13486777/110933339-49d2f700-8335-11eb-9588-5f68a2677ff0.png">

-Than, this points are preprocessed for training the model in the following way.
+Then, these points are preprocessed for training the model in the following way.

 <img alt="preprocessing" width="80%" src="https://user-images.githubusercontent.com/13486777/111294503-11902900-8653-11eb-9856-a50fe96e750e.png">